 Like so much clay in a potter’s hands, we are reshaped a little every day.
 This is what it means to learn, to be moulded by external influences, to find ourselves subjected to new thoughts, new skills, brand new ideas, to absorb these and change slightly in the making.
-Imagine working for a company that not only recognises this but celebrates it every working week.
+As a company, we don't just recognise this — we celebrate it with half a day's personal development time every working week.

 We're all products of our environments, given voices by schools and the streets through which we walk to reach them.
 The same applies to our places of work.
 We're taught to speak up, speak out, write well, express ourselves, and listen.